 For more than 150 years, the Institute has married teaching with engineering and scientific studies—and produced an unending stream of world-changing advancements.
 These innovations translate the novel discoveries of basic research to products and infrastructure used by ordinary people in everyday life.

-A few years ago, the Boston Globe published a ranked list of 150 inventions and discoveries associated with MIT, including everything from the World Wide Web to Technicolor.
+For MIT’s 150th anniversary, the Boston Globe published a ranked list of 150 inventions and discoveries associated with MIT, including everything from the World Wide Web to Technicolor.

 - 2013—Developing a new steelmaking process that produces no emissions other than pure oxygen